 We must also remember it takes a long time for a tree to grow.
 It will likely serve as no good thinking a plot with 200 small trees will be enough.

 Keep in mind that wood has many other uses in a homestead.
-It’s the number one construction material, and can be at the basis of many old-school homesteading tools.
+It’s the number one construction material and can be the basis of many old-school homesteading tools.

 Best Places to Homestead

 The location of a homestead is also an important factor in deciding how much land a homestead requires to be workable.